|CNY Hiking HOME PAGE||Northeastern Adirondacks||Hurricane Mountain Wilderness|

 Hiking in Adirondack Park

-Not one of the highest at 3694 feet, but one of the finest climbs in the area.
-It is one of the lowest bald peaks in the area with the tree line at about 3450 ft at the main trail junction.
+Hurricane Mountain isn't one of the famous high peaks with its 3694 foot summit.
+But it's still a really great and popular hike in the Adirondacks.
+It is one of the lowest bald peaks in the area with the tree line at about 3450 feet at the main trail junction.
 It also offers great views of most of the lower great range.
+This peak offers a huge open summit with spectacular views.
+It also offers a fire tower.
+There are three different approaches to the summit.

 Hurricane Mountain is part of the "ADK Fire Tower Challenge".